 Another powerful form of legal recourse is a negligence lawsuit.
 A nursing home facility can be liable for acts of negligence, neglect, or abuse on the premises which harm a resident.
-The person filing the lawsuit must prove that the nursing home owed a duty of care to the resident; that the nursing home breached the duty of care; and that the resident was harmed as a result.
+A nursing home abuse lawsuit must prove that the nursing home owed a duty of care to the resident, that the nursing home breached the duty of care, and that the resident was harmed as a result.
 A negligence lawsuit may arise from issues such as:

 - Failing to keep the premises safe.
-The facility and staff should be aware of foreseeable dangers such as slip and fall risks.
+The facility and staff of assisted living facilities should be aware of foreseeable dangers such as slip and fall risks.
 In some situations, the staff or management caused the hazard.
 In other cases, they knew or should have known about the danger and did nothing about it.

 - Negligent supervision.
 Falls are a common danger among the elderly.
 The facility must provide appropriate supervision of residents who may fall or injure themselves.